dariopascu/caelus/README.md

-# squall
+# caelus
-Squall is a framework that allows you to interact with the main clouds through a common interface
+Caelus is a framework that allows you to interact with the main clouds through a common interface